Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 In simple terms, an influencer is someone whose opinions are trusted by those that follow them.
 They could be a celebrity, a blogger, a sport personality, heck - even the Queen of England is technically an influencer!

-They are the people who, when they say how awesome something is, you want to listen, and you want to try it too.
+They are the people who, when they say how awesome something is, you want to listen, and you want to try it, too.
 They can be trusted because how that product fares in terms of sales, makes no real difference to them or their lives.
-They are independent of it - even if they are being paid to talk about it.
+They don't directly benefit from the success of the product.
+They just get paid - in one way or another - to talk about the product.

 If you’re still unsure of exactly what an influencer is, we have an awesome guide that describes it in the easiest way possible (even an 85-year-old Grandfather understood what we were talking about!), so go check that out and then come right back.
 Don’t worry, I’ll wait.

 Now that we’re all down with the lingo, let’s travel back in time to when the first influencer (that we have on record at least) appeared in the media.
-Let me set the scene - it’s the 1890s, most advertising was slowly moving away from the word-of-mouth style of earlier years, and transforming into newspaper print ads, posters, and catchy slogans.
+Let me set the scene - it’s the end of the 19th century (no, really - it is), and advertising has slowly moved away from its reliance on neighbor-to-neighbor word-of-mouth.
+Newspaper print ads, posters, and catchy slogans are starting to become the norm.
 For the first time, brands were actually telling the consumer what to buy.

-One brand though, didn’t just want to rely on a few well-chosen words in the papers, they wanted a face for their brand and their product that people could trust and believe in.
+One brand though, didn’t just want to rely on a few well-chosen words in the papers, they wanted a face for their brand that people could trust and believe in.
 And so, Aunt Jemima was born.

-The Davis Milling Company are the first company we know of to introduce an influencer into their marketing efforts.
-This influencer was called Aunt Jemima.
-A jovial woman with a big grin who appeared on all their packaging and advertisements, even to this day.
+The Davis Milling Company was one of the first companies - if not THE first company - to introduce an influencer into their marketing efforts.
+This influencer was called Aunt Jemima, a jovial woman with a big grin who appeared on all their packaging and advertisements, even to this day.

 While Aunt Jemima may have been the first real influencer that we know of, even before she came along, one person was influencing the buying habits of their loyal followers - the King of England.

 In the 1760’s, King George III endorsed the pottery of Josiah Wedgwood, giving it his royal stamp of approval.
-Mr Wedgwood was sure to capitalise on this, using this “celebrity” endorsement to advertise his products, and help give them a much higher reputation that those of other potters in the country.
-And, to this day, Wedgwood pottery is a popular and trusted brand - all thanks to influencer marketing.
+Mr. Wedgwood used his newfound “celebrity” endorsement to advertise and sell his products.
+The King's endorsement boosted Wedgwood's reputation above that of other potters who were in the market at that time.
+To this day, Wedgwood pottery is a popular and trusted brand - all thanks to influencer marketing.

-As we head into the early 20th century, we begin to see more and more brands starting to hop on the influencer marketing bandwagon, cashing in on its ability to appeal to the general public in a way that traditional advertising just couldn’t do.
+As we head into the early 20th century, we begin to see more and more brands adopting influencer marketing and cashing in on its ability to appeal to the general public in a way that traditional advertising just couldn’t do.

 Sports stars started to become linked to products and brands at this time, more so than any other type of celebrity.
 For the most part, household names like Babe Ruth and Ty Cobb were chucking in their lots with tobacco companies across the country - and cashing in some pretty hefty checks to go with it.